cvcpatton/fractal-flower-gen/README.md

 # Fractal Flower Generator 🌸

-A simple web app that generates fractal flower/mandala patterns based on a user-entered seed (word or number).
+A simple web app that generates fractal flower patterns based on a user-entered seed (word or number).
 Built with HTML, CSS, and JavaScript (Canvas API).

 ## Features